t-a-trahan/66strikes/README.md

 # 66strikes

-This repo examines a cache of documents related to work stoppages in US military industry in the year 1966.
+this document doesn't have anythng improtant in it right now, but it could in the future